-Pomegranates are simply one of the richest sources of antioxidant flavonoids—healing compounds in plants—that nature has to offer.
+The health benefits of pomegranate juice make it simply one of the richest sources of antioxidant flavonoids—healing compounds in plants—that nature has to offer.
 And research has confirmed that the particular flavonoids in pomegranates have the ability to slow the development of atherosclerotic disease in mice and humans to help prevent cholesterol oxidation in the blood.

-- A 20 percent drop in systolic blood pressure
+- A 20 percent drop in systolic blood pressure;

-- A 19 percent reduction in oxidized LDL antibodies
+- A 19 percent reduction in oxidized LDL antibodies;

 Simple To Swig

 Drinking pomegranate juice is probably the easiest way to incorporate this super food into your daily diet.
 Because the taste is so sweet and tart, I like to dilute it with filtered or sparkling water (about 2 ounces of pomegranate juice with 6 ounces of water).
 It is also great to add to other organic juices or make in your own juicer at home.
-And you can use pomegranate juice to flavor sauces, dips, and salad dressings, as with the recipe below.
+And you can use pomegranate juice to flavor sauces, dips and salad dressings, as with the recipe below.
 (Get more heart-healthy recipes.)

-You can find pomegranate juice in health food stores and some groceries.
+You can find pomegranate juice in health-food stores and some groceries.
 Select one that's all-natural, with no added sugars or artificial ingredients.

 - 3 cups raw baby spinach